occopus/docs/sphinx/source/user/createinfra.rst

 chef+cloudinit
 ^^^^^^^^^^^^^^

-    ``backend_id``
-        Refers to the cloud handler backend which can handle this node.
-OCCO configuration must contain a cloud handler definition having this value as its **protocol** attribute.
-    ``service_composer_id``
-        Refers to the service composer which can handle this node.
-OCCO configuration must contain a serice composer definition having this value as its **protocol** attribute.
     ``image_id``
         The identifier of the image behind the cloud handled by the cloud handler selected through the **backend_id** attribute.